Reza Deghati: Exhibitions

 In 2015, he reiterated the same major installation entitled Dream of Humanity.
 It presents his photographic work on refugees around the world as well as the photographs taken by young Syrian refugees in a camp in Iraqi Kurdistan who have followed since the end of 2013 the photography training of her association Reza Workshops.
-In 2018, he exhibits his work Face to Face in China.
+In 2018, he exhibited his work Face to Face in China.